-Exposure priority - When Motion is prioritized, motion blur in the image is minimized.
+Exposure priority - When Motion is prioritized and maximum Shutter time is set to a small value, motion blur in the image is minimized.
 This can be useful for recognition of moving objects such as people and vehicles.
 However, prioritizing motion may cause an increase in image noise, especially in low light situations.
-When Low noise is prioritized, image noise is minimized.
+When Low noise is prioritized and Gain is set to a small value, image noise is minimized.
 The file size is reduced, which can be useful if storage space or bandwidth is limited.
 However, prioritizing low noise may result in a very dark image, especially in low light situations.